YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 -lookback=\"time=0 00:00:30\"

-When -LOOKBACK_LIMIT= specifies both options, they must be separated by a comma (,).
+When LOOKBACK_LIMIT specifies both options, they must be separated by a comma (,).
 For example:

 -lookback=\"time=0 00:00:30,operations=35\"

-When -LOOKBACK_LIMIT= specifies both options, the first limit reached terminates the LOOKBACK.
+When LOOKBACK_LIMIT specifies both options, the first limit reached terminates the LOOKBACK.

-By default, MUPIP JOURNAL uses -LOOKBACK_LIMIT=\"TIME=0 00:05\" providing five minutes of journal time prior to -SINCE= to resolve open fences.
-A -LOOKBACK_LIMIT that specifies a limit much before the beginning of the earliest journal file acts as if -NOLOOKBACK_LIMIT was specified.
+By default, MUPIP JOURNAL uses :code:`-lookback_limit="time=0 00:05"` providing five minutes of journal time prior to SINCE to resolve open fences.
+A LOOKBACK_LIMIT that specifies a limit much before the beginning of the earliest journal file acts as if NOLOOKBACK_LIMIT was specified.

+.. _mupip-journal-since:

 .. code-block:: none

    -SI[NCE]=time

-The -SINCE time qualifier applies to MUPIP JOURNAL -BACKWARD.
-The -SINCE qualifier specifies how far back in time MUPIP JOURNAL should at least process (from the end of the journal file), before starting the forward processing.
-The actual turn-around point for -RECOVER and -ROLLBACK in each database region is an epoch in the journal file before or at the -SINCE time, but not after it.
+The SINCE qualifier applies to MUPIP JOURNAL BACKWARD.
+The SINCE qualifier specifies how far back in time MUPIP JOURNAL should at least process (from the end of the journal file), before starting the forward processing.
+The actual turn-around point for RECOVER and ROLLBACK in each database region is an epoch in the journal file before or at the SINCE time, but not after it.

 The time specified references time stamps in the journal files.
-If there are open fenced transactions when JOURNAL -BACKWARD locates the -SINCE= time, it continues processing backward to resolve them, unless the command also specifies -FENCES=NONE.
-If -SINCE= time exceeds the last time recorded in the journal files or follows any -BEFORE=time, JOURNAL processing effectively ignores the qualifier, and displays a warning message.
+If there are open fenced transactions when JOURNAL BACKWARD locates the :code:`-since=time`, it continues processing backward to resolve them, unless the command also specifies :code:`-fences=none`.
+If :code:`-since=time` exceeds the last time recorded in the journal files or follows any :code:`-before=time`, JOURNAL processing effectively ignores the qualifier, and displays a warning message.

-By default, -SINCE= time is 0 00:00:00 which denotes the time at the end of the journal file (the time when the last journal record was updated).
+By default, the value of SINCE is 0 00:00:00 which denotes the time at the end of the journal file (the time when the last journal record was updated).

 ++++++++++++++++++++++++++++++++++
 Journal Sequence Number Qualifiers
 ++++++++++++++++++++++++++++++++++

-These qualifiers are compatible only with -EXTRACT.
+These qualifiers are compatible only with EXTRACT.

 .. code-block:: none

    -S[EQNO]=<sequence_number_list>

 Specifies a list of sequence numbers to include or exclude in the journal extract. <sequence_number_list> is a comma-separated list of sequence number(s) in decimal form.
-When a sequence number has a (~) prefix, -SEQNO excludes it from the journal extract.
-For replicated regions, EXTRACT -SEQNO uses replication sequence numbers, which may select records from multiple regions.
+When a sequence number has a (~) prefix, SEQNO excludes it from the journal extract.
+For replicated regions, EXTRACT SEQNO uses replication sequence numbers, which may select records from multiple regions.
 For unreplicated regions, EXTRACT uses journal sequence numbers, but specifying sequence number selection with more than one region produces a JNLEXTRCTSEQNO error.
 When the sequence number list contains a sequence number involved in a TP transaction, EXTRACT reports it in a broken transaction file when the result does not contain all regions, which is commonly the case without replication, and may be the case with replication when not all regions are available to the utility.

 Example: